Monday

 The other interesting show we went to was Effort At Speech, Gerry Bergstein at the Danforth Museum.
 Bergstein is an amazing draftsman and colorist.
 He is also a wag.
 Before this show, I was somewhat familiar with his paintings from the late 80's, but I hadn't seen anything more recent in person.
 In comparing the early work to the later work, I loved seeing how he refined the tone and iconography, and simplified his approach.
 (Although using the word "simplified" is a contradiction -- the paintings are bursting with "stuff") I love how he undermines the significance of "artist" and "art world", and presents that relationship with self-deprecating humor.
 His work honestly and playfully presents the manic swings of the artist who understands hubris and humility.

-Nan Tull and other thoughts
+Nan Tull and Other Thoughts

 A friend and I visited the Nan Tull exhibit at the Danforth Museum, and, as usual, witnessing another artist's journey gave me insight into some specific concerns of my own.
 One thing I was struck by in Tull's work, was the difference between the pieces that relied on a strong sense of design and those that had a looser, more raw feel.
 Some pieces had more overall balance and fluidity and were, at first glance, very beautiful.
 But the pieces that I especially responded to, that had a voice that I was drawn to, were the ones with a little less perfection.
 I felt that the beauty of Tull's craft occasionally drowned out the expressive voice in some of her more "perfected" pieces.